Follow our step-by-step guides to help you get up and running with EE.

 If however, there are some sounds playing through the internal speakers, but not all, there could be a software cause.
 Likewise, if you are unable to hear sound from any source, including headphones this may be due to software issues.

 If no sounds can be heard during normal operation of the phone, this can sometimes be due to the sound settings having been changed.
-In order to check the sound settings, please follow the guide below:

 New devices sometimes come with a protective plastic sheet covering the speaker.
 This can lead to muffled sounds no matter how loud the volume is for voice calls and notifications.
 It can even make the microphone not pick up the caller.